oskarrough/ember-wordpress/README.md

 By default, Ember loads every request to a record separately from the server.
 If you want to display a post and the names of all of it's tags for example, Ember will query the main post and every single tag.
 A post with five tags will result in six requests to the server.

-Since Ember and WP-API supports loading of multiple resources of the same type in one request, you can opt-in for this feature:
+Since Ember and WP-API supports loading of multiple resources of the same type in one request, you can opt-in to this feature:

 ```
 var ENV = {